unm-historiography/2018-spring/professionalization/Elena-Summary.md

 * New technologies and innovations, such as photography and museums, made history all the more accessible to non-historians.
 As for historians, their discipline was expanding thanks to institutions such as the American Historical Association (Popkin, p.
 91-94).

+10: i resent having to give a 10 so early in the semester, but i can't see how to improve this. very nice.